afniedermayer/MasterMindJulia/README.md

 # MasterMindJulia

-Software that guesses the color combination in the MasterMind game.
-It chooses the guess with the highest information entropy.
+Software that guesses the color combination in the [MasterMind](https://en.wikipedia.org/wiki/Mastermind_%28board_game%29) game.
+It chooses the guess with the highest [information entropy](https://en.wikipedia.org/wiki/Entropy_(information_theory)).
 This minimizes the number of steps needed to guess the correct combination.

 To run the code, run in the command line
 ```